A MaNGA about the Legacy I: Connecting the Assembly of Stellar Halo with the Average Star Formation History in Low-Redshift Massive Galaxies: Introduction

 Fortunately, with the development of IFU surveys such as The Calar Alto Legacy Integral Field Area \citep[CALIFA,][]{SanchezAAP2012, HusemannAAP2013} SAMI (Sydney-Australian-Astronomical-Observatory Multi-object Integral-Field Spectrograph) Galaxy Survey \citep{CroomMNRAS2012, BryantMNRAS2015} and Mapping Nearby Galaxies at Apache Point Observatory \citep[MaNGA]{BundyAPJ2015}, we are now one step closer to the actual radial profiles of physical parameters in these massive ETGs.
-For example, \citet{WatsonMNRAS2022} used SAMI data and found that galaxies in higher-density regions tend to be more \alph-enhanced, meaning they have a shorter star-formation time scale. \citet{OyarzunAPJ2023} studied MaNGA ETGs and found that galaxies in more massive DM halos have more \alph-enhanced satellites.
-All these indicate that the central galaxy's environment and \mhalo{} play an essential role in quenching lower-mass galaxies.
+For example, \citet{FerrerasMNRAS2019} utilized SAMI data and measured the radial profiles of 522 ETGs out to a median value of 2.2\re{}.
+Their sample covers a wide stellar mass range ($10^{9.5}M_{\odot}<M_*<10^{11.7}M_{\odot}$) and environments (field/group and cluster).
+They find a weak trend suggesting that ETGs in a cluster environment are more sensitive to velocity dispersion, which impacts both the central stellar populations and their radial gradients.
+Another example is \citet{OyarzunAPJ2023}, where they focused MaNGA ETGs ($10^{9}M_{\odot}<M_*<10^{12}M_{\odot}$) and studied the radial profiles out to 1.5 \re.
+They found that massive satellites ($\rm M_*>10^{11.5}M_\odot$) are more \alph{}-enhanced and metal-poor in the outskirts($\rm R>R_e$) than the centrals with similar \mstar{}, as well as satellites with smaller Dark Matter Halo Mass (\mhalo{}).
+These results support a picture in which the outskirts of satellites are quenched by interactions with host halos ('outside-in' quenching).

-At this point, it is tempting to connect the accretion history of these massive ETGs to their parent dark matter halo properties, but we can not yet directly measure their \mhalo. \citet{HuangMNRAS2018} utilized the high-quality data from Hyper Suprime-Cam \citep[HSC,][]{AiharaPASJ2018} and found that the outskirt ($R>50$ kpc) mass of massive ETGs serves as an excellent proxy for the mass of the host dark matter halo (\mhalo).
-One explanation is that with the higher fraction of the \exsitu component, the outskirts would be better at reflecting the current gravitational potential and not be affected by the internal evolution of the host galaxy.
-This means we can peek into the DM properties through the galactic outskirts.
-With IFU observations that allow us to go beyond \re where the \exsitu{} component begins to play a more prominent role, we can build a bridge between stellar population observations and their dark matter halo.
+At this point, it is tempting to connect the accretion history of these massive ETGs to their parent dark matter halo properties, but we can not yet directly measure the \mhalo. \citet{HuangMNRAS2018} utilized the high-quality data from Hyper Suprime-Cam \citep[HSC,][]{AiharaPASJ2018} and found that the outskirt ($R>50$ kpc) mass of massive ETGs ($M_*>10^{11.6}M_\odot$) serves as an excellent proxy for \mhalo.
+One explanation is that after $z\ge 2$, minor mergers begin to play a more dominant role in the mass assembly of massive galaxies and they tend to deposit \exsitu{} stars in the outer (R$>$\re{}) regions \citep[e.g.,][]{OogiMNRAS2013, BedorfMNRAS2013} and the minor merger rates can increase with \mhalo{} if the dynamical friction timescale is short \citep{NewmanAPJ2012}.
+These could result in a dependence between the outskirts mass ($R>50$ kpc) and \mhalo{}.
+This means we can peek into the dark matter (DM) properties through the galactic outskirts.
+With IFU observations that allow us to go beyond \re where the \exsitu{} stars from minor mergers begin to play a more prominent role\citep[e.g.,][]{OogiMNRAS2013}, we can build a bridge between stellar population observations and their dark matter halo.